 Our eye doctors ensure your eyesight will receive the best in modern care.
-Our building has corneal, retinal, cataract and glaucoma surgeons for no hassle referrals in the event you require a specialist appointment.
+Our building has retinal, cataract, and glaucoma surgeons for no-hassle referrals in the event you require a specialist appointment.

-All of our doctors will take the time to make certain we fully understand what issues are bothering your vision and that you fully understand the state of your eyes and what can be done to help you see your best today and tomorrow.
+All of our doctors will take the time to make certain we fully understand what issues are bothering your vision and that you fully understand the conditions affecting your eyes and what can be done to help you see your best today and tomorrow.
 We pride ourselves on taking the extra time to get it right.